lueschem/edi-pi/README.md

 * A pure Debian stretch arm64 (64bit) image suitable for the Raspberry Pi 3.
 * A pure Debian stretch armhf (32bit) image suitable for the Raspberry Pi 2 or 3.
+* Matching Mender update artifacts for the above configurations.
 * An amd64/arm64 or amd64/armhf based LXD container with a pre-installed cross development toolchain for C and C++.
 * An emulated arm64 or armhf LXD container.